Understanding power of attorney

 - Both must sign for transactions or requests

-- Day-to-day use might be more difficult
+- Day-to-day use might be more difficult - Set up a third-party mandate

-This is useful when you need to let someone temporarily access your account.
+You need to have full mental capacity to set this up.
+It’s useful when you need to let someone temporarily access your account.

-- It's quick to set up
+It’s quick and free to set up.
+You can:

 - Allows someone to act for a person who has lost mental capacity

-• In England and Wales, apply for a deputyship
+- Can be time-consuming and costly - In England and Wales, apply for a deputyship

 - Allows someone to act for a person who has lost mental capacity